EthanC2/code-club/interest-meeting-plans.md

 - Added Python support to better integrate with the department and be more welcoming for freshmen

 # Subclubs
-Subclubs are exactly what they sound like: smaller clubs under the C.O.D.E.
-Club
+Subclubs are exactly what they sound like: smaller, unofficial clubs under the C.O.D.E.
+Club.
+The three subclubs are cybersecurity, competitive programming, and programming.
+Each week, the main club will focus on one of the three subclubs.
+HPU Minds is an independent club.

 ## The Cybersecurity Club
 Leader: Reilly

-- Heavily based around a feedback loop of competiting in cyber CTFs and then reviewing the write-ups
+- Heavily based around a feedback loop of competiting in cyber CTFs/Hackathons and then reviewing the write-ups
-    1. Thig
+    1. Seasonal competitions (NCL, CSAW, PicoCTF)
-    2. tew
+    2. Year-round Practice Ranges (PicoCTF Range, NCL Gymnasium, CTFtime)
-- Other
+- Centralized cyber repository for storing write-ups and organizing notes

 ```mermaid
 graph TD;